Muhammad Yousuf (politician): Early life

-He was born on 1 January 1952.
+He was born on 1 January 1952 in a Deshani family, a subcaste of the Swati ethnic group.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-22 (Battagram) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-22 (Battagram) in the 2002 Pakistani general election.
 He received 24,092 votes and defeated Muhammad Nawaz Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He ran for the seat of the National Assembly as a candidate of MMA from Constituency NA-22 (Battagram) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of MMA from Constituency NA-22 (Battagram) in the 2008 Pakistani general election but was unsuccessful.
 He received 20036 votes and lost the seat to Muhammad Nawaz Khan, a candidate of PML-Q.

-He was re-elected to the National Assembly as a candidate of Jamiat Ulema-e-Islam (F) from Constituency NA-22 (Battagram) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of Jamiat Ulema-e-Islam (F) from Constituency NA-22 (Battagram) in the 2013 Pakistani general election.
 He received 18,314 votes and defeated Mohammad Nawaz Khan, an independent candidate.